 The start of each SAF batch is the feedstock.
-As the feedstock largely determines the overall sustainability performance of our fuels, it must meet very strict criteria.
-Currently, SkyNRG uses Used Cooking Oil (UCO) as its main feedstock.
-Of course, there is a limited supply of UCO, and so SkyNRG is also actively involved in projects developing alternative feedstocks (for HEFA) and different feedstock/technology combinations.
+As the sustainable resource largely determines the overall sustainability performance of our fuels, it must meet very strict criteria.
+Currently, SkyNRG uses waste oils as its main resource.
+Of course, there is a limited supply so SkyNRG is also actively involved in projects developing alternative feedstocks (for HEFA) and different feedstock/ technology combinations.

 The current SkyNRG supply chain

 Today, SkyNRG has a focus on the downstream part of the supply chain.
 We have pioneered the SAF downstream supply chain in many different locations around the world.
 Since 2018 we have a partnership with Shell Aviation, to further increase the efficiency of our current and future supply chains to be able to serve all our customers in the best way possible.

 In a bio-refinery renewable feedstock is aggregated and converted into SAF.
 All SAF delivered by SkyNRG to date has been produced using the HEFA technology, with sustainable resources, like waste oils.
 Next to HEFA, there are five other SAF production pathways approved for use in commercial aviation by the aviation OEMs (through the ASTM certification process).
 Please visit Technology to learn more about these different pathways.